Redraw!

 on aquatic waste:

-Students learn to observe their environment and carry out a detailed survey of the chosen site.
+Students learn to observe their surroundings and conduct a detailed survey of the selected site

-Equipped like real detectives, they set out to investigate and meticulously collect all clues of potential pollution.
+Equipped like real detectives, they set out to investigate and meticulously collect all clues pointing to potential pollution

-and highly visual tools specially designed for their age group.
+” and highly visual tools designed specifically for their age group

 Compiling the file

-All evidence is recorded in the national evidence database, a scientific database that must be completed and returned to us so that the data can be used by researchers.
+All pieces of evidence are recorded in the national evidence database, a comprehensive scientific database that must be completed and returned to us so that the data can be used by researchers

-This approach enables students to gain a concrete understanding
+This approach helps students gain a practical understanding of

-of the usefulness of participatory science and its contribution to environmental research.
+the value of citizen science and its contribution to environmental research.

 This is an ambitious project co-developed with the IRD (French National Research Institute for Sustainable Development), which teachers can carry out entirely on their own.